 When I was deciding on a career as a college senior, I took the advice of those around me and chose to optimize for learning – That is, to select a job with a steep learning curve.
-The hypothesis was that if you find a job that enables you to learn a lot quickly and gain incredible experience and exposure early on that will proper you forward throughout your career.
-While I still think this is great advice, I stumbled across Sarah Tavel’s post about fast learning cycles.
-Like myself, Sarah started off her career in consulting, before switching to VC, then product at Pinterest, and now is back in VC at Greylock.
+The hypothesis was that if you find a job that enables you to gain lots of incredible experiences early on that will proper you forward throughout your career.
+While I still think this is great advice, I want to update that to include a new element: speed, and specifically, speed of feedback and teaching.

 At a fast growing startup, your learning cycle is incredibly fast.
 For example, at Pinterest, particularly early on, if I had a hypothesis I wanted to test, I could ship an experiment fast, and because we already had an incredibly engaged user base, learn from the results within a week or two.
 Basically, my learning cycle was as fast as you could ask for, which meant I was able to cram an incredible amount of learning into a very short period of time.